← ClaudeAtlas

 result-patternlisted

-Result/error discipline for domain and service logic — business outcomes return `Result<T,E>`, never throw; one unwrap at the transport boundary.
-Applies when working on backend/domain TypeScript code.
+Result/error discipline for backend domain and service code — expected outcomes return Result variants, infrastructure failures stay exceptional, and one exhaustive unwrap translates at the transport edge.

 Install: claude install-skill g-bastianelli/nuthouse